sanchit1606/bharatsetu-connect/README.md

 ## License

-This project is developed by Sanchit for the AMD Slingshot Hackathon.
+This project is developed by Sanchit for the Hackathon.

 ---